Botswana: The Ultimate Photographic Safari – Photo Tour

-- Anette and Peter want all participants to have the most memorable photographic experience.
+- It is my goal that all participants have the most memorable photographic experience.
 Undoubtedly, they will do their best to ensure this happens.

 - This “Ultimate Photographic Safari Photo Tour” is particularly for serious wildlife photography and game viewing.
 The locations chosen are indeed some of the best wildlife photography destinations anywhere.

 - Photography and digital workflow instruction from experienced professionals.

 - Although, the group size will be six guests only.